GarimaUppadhyay/APITestAutomation/README.md

 * In test explorer window click on Run all it will run the tests.
 * For viewing the test results click on the test and look for output link to see the details of results/validations.

-## Key Features ##
-* Easy to manage acceptance test criteria
-* Short and crisp test cases
-* Test cases are easy to understand
-* Can be easily extended further
-* Reusable Components

 ## Known Issues ##
-Some times MS test soutions doesnot shows up tests or not run, easy workaround is to clean and rebuild the solution.
-Even if this doesnot work then just update the MSTest.TestFramework and MSTest.TestAdapter package in nuget manager.
+Some times MS test solutions does not shows up tests or not run, easy workaround is to clean and rebuild the solution.
+Even if this does not work then just update the MSTest.TestFramework and MSTest.TestAdapter package in nuget manager.